nextstrain/janus/README.md

 ./janus download
 ```

-*This command is required to be run before running the further commands below.*
+*The download command is required to be run before running the further commands below.*

 Dry run all builds defined in the `config.json` file, printing all rules that
 would be run without running them.
 Note that all `janus` arguments except `-l`